-Narrated City Tour
+Signature New York City Tour

 The city of Albany was discovered by Henry Hudson in 1609 on a failed attempt to find an expedited passage to China for the Dutch East India Company.
 Today, the capital city of New York welcomes visitors with majestic architecture and grand views of the beautiful Hudson River Valley.
 Be sure to explore the New York State Museum and the newly renovated State Capitol building, originally built in the late 1800s.

-Guided Walking Tour
+Historic Troy Walking Tour

-Albany City & Capital Tour
+Albany City Experience

-Hudson River Maritime Museum
+Hudson River Maritime Museum - Complimentary Excursion

 FDR Home & Museum Tour

 Visit the Franklin D. Roosevelt National Historic Site, one of the great historic homes of America.
 Filled with memorabilia of the Roosevelt family, the neo-Georgian house, Springwood, was where the president was born in 1882.
-Enjoy a 1-hour guided tour of the FDR home followed by a self-guided tour of the FDR Library and Museum.
+Enjoy a guided tour of the FDR home followed by a self-guided tour of the FDR Library and Museum.

-Enjoy a special visit to the magnificent Persian-style home of one of the most influential Hudson River School painters, Frederick Church.
+Enjoy a special visit to the magnificent Persian-style home of one of the most influential Hudson River School painters, Frederic Church.
 Church designed his home and the surrounding landscape to take full advantage of the magnificent views of the Catskill Mountains.
 Today, you can tour the house and take a stroll of the grounds, hailed by many as the queen of the Hudson Valley estates.

-The Thomas Cole National Historic Site
+Thomas Cole National Historic Site

 The United States Military Academy at West Point offers visitors the opportunity to walk on the hallowed grounds once traversed by some of the nation's greatest generals.
 Founded in 1802 by an act of Congress, the Academy has been of significant military importance to America.
 Tour the West Point Museum and Cadet Chapel, while viewing magnificent vistas of the Hudson Valley from atop the campus grounds.

-West Point Guided Tour
+Guided West Point Tour

 The riverside town of Sleepy Hollow is forever immortalized in the works of one of the country's first great writers, Washington Irving.
 The author found inspiration in the Hudson Valley, creating legendary stories like Rip Van Winkle.
 Today, Irving's country home, Sunnyside, is a National Historic Landmark and welcomes visitors with tales of the man himself.

-Sunnyside and Lyndhurst Tour
+Gothic Lyndhurst Mansion Tour

-Washington Irving's Sunnyside is a much-loved riverside home that has been charming visitors for generations.
-Hear about Irving’s storied past and how he came to be America’s first internationally famous author, best remembered for The Legend of Sleepy Hollow and other short stories.
+A visit to Sunnyside is an enchanting adventure in a romantic landscape.
+This much-loved riverside home has been charming visitors for generations.
+Hear about Washington Irving’s storied past and how he came to be America’s first internationally famous author, best remembered for “The Legend of Sleepy Hollow” and other short stories.